thirdrocktechno/directus-extension-chatgpt/README.md

 [LangChain](https://js.langchain.com/) is a framework for developing applications powered by language models.
 It allows developers to connect a language model to other sources of data and allow a language model to interact with other systems.
 This plugin uses LangChain for a conversation like search in the ChatBot.

-Checkout AI ChatBot demo at [Foodadvisor Demo With DirectusGPT ChatBot](https://foodadvisor.strapigpt.com/).
-Click on the button right chat icon and ask about the restaurants in the ChatBot.
-The demo is based on the [Foodadvisor - Directus Demo](https://github.com/strapi/foodadvisor).

 ## Overview: Integrate a custom ChatBot in your frontend using DirectusGPT.

 With this plugin, you can integrate a custom ChatBot in your frontend by just copy & pasting a script in your frontend.
 The ChatBot will answer according to your content of directus in your frontend.